Lowenstein Sandler

-Lowenstein Sandler is a New Jersey-based American law firm with additional offices in New York, Palo Alto, Utah, and Washington, D.C.
-The firm has approximately 350 attorneys and has been described as "well connected" politically within New Jersey.
+Lowenstein Sandler is a national law firm with over 400 lawyers based in New York, Palo Alto, Roseland, Salt Lake City, San Francisco, Washington, D.C., and Wilmington.

 History

 The firm was founded in 1961 and was based in Newark, New Jersey.
 Two of the firm's founders were Newark-born Alan V. Lowenstein who was also a leader of Newark's charter reform movement, and Richard Sandler, for whom the firm is also named.
 In the early 1980s, it had 67 lawyers and a staff of 150, but moved to Roseland, New Jersey, after a four-year decision-making process.

 In 1994, firm attorney Faith Hochberg became the United States Attorney for the District of New Jersey.
 In 2003, the firm promoted African-American David L. Harris, a one-time "radical", to head its litigation department.
 In 2004, the firm represented creditors in the reorganization of Interstate Bakeries, the maker of Wonder bread, Twinkies, Devil Dogs; this case was considered to be one of the largest bankruptcy proceedings in the country.